tldr-pages/tldr/pages/common/qrencode.md

 > Encode input data in a QR Code and save as a PNG or EPS image.
 > More information: <https://fukuchi.org/works/qrencode>.

-- Convert string to QR code and save to output file:
+- Convert a string to a QR code and save to an output file:

 `qrencode -o {{path/to/output_file.png}} {{string}}`